braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/data_tracking.md

 ### Anonymized data

 Before a user submits a form, the data tracked on a landing page consists only of anonymized, non-identifiable information.
-This includes standard website tracking metrics like the number of page views (impressions) and clicks that a landing page receives.
+This consists of standard website aggregate metrics like the number of page views (impressions) and clicks that a landing page receives.

 Because this data isn't linked to identifiable users, it can't be used to retarget or track individual user behavior.